-Predisposing factors for burnout are often related to job demands such as workload, time pressure, and long hours without sufficient time to rest and recover.
+Predisposing factors for burnout are often related to job demands such as workload, time pressure and long hours without sufficient time to rest and recover.
 Workload is expected to have a direct relation to exhaustion.

-In our survey, almost half of dental practitioners responded that regular rest/recovery periods are not the norm during work sessions.
+In our survey, 44% of dentists responded that regular rest/ recovery periods are not the norm during work sessions.

-Almost 30% feel unable to take a break during the working day to eat/drink.

-In addition, 28% of responding dental practitioners suspect that emotional exhaustion has contributed to an irreversible clinical error, with 45% of them saying this related to a lack of concentration, and 35% saying it was related to technical mistakes during procedures.
+Almost 25% feel unable to take a break during the working day to eat/drink.
+In addition, 27% of responding dentists suspect that emotional exhaustion has contributed to an irreversible clinical error, with 50% of them saying this related to technical mistakes during procedures, and 44% saying it was lack of concentration.